 Sister Margaret Lacson

-Margaret Lacson was born January 1, 1956 to Cecilia (Lizares) Lacson and German D Lacson in Bacolod Cit, Negros Occidental, Philippines.
-She was the 10th of seventeen children: 6 sisters and 9 brothers.
-Margaret graduated from St. Scholastica Academy, Bacolod City in 1974.
+Margaret Lacson was born January 1, 1956 to Cecilia (Lizares) Lacson and German D. Lacson in Bacolod City, Negros Occidental, Philippines.
+She was the 10th of seventeen children: 7 sisters and 9 brothers.
+Margaret graduated High School from St. Scholastica’s Academy, Bacolod City in 1974.

 Margaret always felt the deep influence of her faith, both as a child and throughout her life.
-After being educated by the Benedictine Sisters from grade school through college, she received a Bachelor of Music in Piano from St. Scholastica College in Manila in 1980 and taught music for several years at St. Scholastica Academy.
-At 27, she decided to enter the Maryknoll Sisters after working as a secretary and editor of the Ecumenical Association of Third World Theologians (EATWT) and coming into contact with the Maryknoll Sisters for the first time.
+After being educated by the Benedictine Sisters from grade school through college, she received a Bachelor of Music in Piano from St. Scholastica’s College in Manila in 1980 and taught music for several years at St. Scholastica’s Academy.
+At 34, she decided to enter the Maryknoll Sisters after working as a secretary to Maryknoll Sister Virginia Fabella who was Executive Secretary of the Ecumenical Association of Third World Theologians (EATWOT) and coming into contact with the Maryknoll Sisters for the first time.
 She recalls being moved by the Maryknoll efforts of working “not only for the liberation of the country but of the women, as well.”

 Margaret entered the Maryknoll Sisters at their Center in New York August 25, 1990.
 She pronounced her First Vows on August 15, 1992 at the Center and was assigned to Japan in 1993.
 She pronounced Final Vows May 30, 1999 in Japan.